Giovanni Boccaccio: Adult years

 In Naples, Boccaccio began what he considered his true vocation of poetry.
 Works produced in this period include Il Filostrato and Teseida (the sources for Chaucer's Troilus and Criseyde and The Knight's Tale, respectively), The Filocolo (a prose version of an existing French romance), and La caccia di Diana (a poem in terza rima listing Neapolitan women).
 The period featured considerable formal innovation, including possibly the introduction of the Sicilian octave, where it influenced Petrarch.

 Boccaccio returned to Florence in early 1341, avoiding the plague of 1340 in that city, but also missing the visit of Petrarch to Naples in 1341.
 He had left Naples due to tensions between the Angevin king and Florence.
 His father had returned to Florence in 1338, where he had gone bankrupt.
-His mother died shortly afterward (possibly, as she was unknown – see above).
+His mother possibly died shortly afterwards.
 Boccaccio continued to work, although dissatisfied with his return to Florence, producing Comedia delle ninfe fiorentine in 1341 (also known as Ameto), a mix of prose and poems, completing the fifty-canto allegorical poem Amorosa visione in 1342, and Fiammetta in 1343.
 The pastoral piece "Ninfale fiesolano" probably dates from this time, also.
-In 1343, Boccaccio's father remarried to Bice del Bostichi.
-His other children by his first marriage had all died, but he had another son named Iacopo in 1344.
+In 1343, Boccaccio's father remarried Bice del Bostichi.
+The other children by his first marriage had all died, but he had another son named Iacopo in 1344.

 In Florence, the overthrow of Walter of Brienne brought about the government of popolo minuto ("small people", workers).
-It diminished the influence of the nobility and the wealthier merchant classes and assisted in the relative decline of Florence.
-The city was hurt further in 1348 by the Black Death, which killed some three-quarters of the city's population, later represented in the Decameron.
+It diminished the influence of the nobility and the wealthier merchant classes and contributed to the relative decline of Florence.
+The city was hurt further in 1348 by the Black Death, which killed some three-quarters of the city's population and was later represented in Boccaccio's work The Decameron.

 From 1347, Boccaccio spent much time in Ravenna, seeking new patronage and, despite his claims, it is not certain whether he was present in plague-ravaged Florence.
 His stepmother died during the epidemic and his father was closely associated with the government efforts as minister of supply in the city.
 His father died in 1349 and Boccaccio was forced into a more active role as head of the family.

 Boccaccio began work on The Decameron around 1349.
 It is probable that the structures of many of the tales date from earlier in his career, but the choice of a hundred tales and the frame-story lieta brigata of three men and seven women dates from this time.
 The work was largely complete by 1352.
 It was Boccaccio's final effort in literature and one of his last works in Tuscan vernacular; the only other substantial work was Corbaccio (dated to either 1355 or 1365).
 Boccaccio revised and rewrote The Decameron in 1370–1371.
 This manuscript has survived to the present day.